gp22/frontera-digital/src/markdown/pages/privacyPolicy.md

 Last updated: Dec 8, 2021

 We value your privacy very highly.
-Please read this Privacy Policy carefully before using the [thefrontera.agency](https://thefrontera.agency/) Website (the "Website") operated by Frontera Digital ("us," "we," "our") as this Privacy Policy contains important information regarding your privacy and how we may use the information we collect about you.
+Please read this Privacy Policy carefully before using the [thefrontera.agency](https://thefrontera.agency/) Website (the "Website") operated by Frontera Digital LLC ("us," "we," "our") as this Privacy Policy contains important information regarding your privacy and how we may use the information we collect about you.

 Your access to and use of the Website is conditional upon your acceptance of and compliance with this Privacy Policy.
 This Privacy Policy applies to everyone, including, but not limited to: visitors, users, and others, who wish to access or use the Website.